PERFORMANCE EXHAUST INSTALLATIONS

 You may run into obstruction problems if you have a 5th wheel or gooseneck hitch installed.
 If you are utilizing one of those hitches, we will suggest installing a single system and not dual exhausts.

-The exhaust tips for duallys should be extended to prevent any discoloration.
+Additionally, for dually trucks exhaust tips should be added to extend the exhaust and prevent any discoloration.

 Below are the different types of custom performance exhausts on the market today.